powsybl/powsybl-open-rao/docs/input-data/crac/csa.md

 instant of the remedial action is determined by the `kind` which can be either `preventive` or `curative`.
 Finally, the `timeToImplement` is converted to a number of seconds and used as the remedial action's speed.

-In the following, we describe the different types of remedial actions that can be imported in FARAO from the CSA profiles.
+In the following, we describe the different types of remedial actions that can be imported in OpenRAO from the CSA profiles.
 The general pattern is to link a `GridStateAlteration` object which references the parent remedial action (`GridStateAlterationRemedialAction`) and a `StaticPropertyRange` which contains the physical and numerical definition of the remedial action.
 The field of the `StaticPropertyRange` are: